rmscode/binary-garden/docs/general/guides/remmina-thin-client.md

 ## Securing the System

 Unless you chose a different distro or changed it during installation, you've probably been using DietPi's default password.
 That needs to change.
 We also need to make sure users can't access the underlying OS, namely the console.
-Right now, this can easily be done by pressing <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>Backspace</kbd> to terminate the X server which exits the Openbox session and drops you to the console.
+Right now, this can easily be done by pressing <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>Backspace</kbd> or right-clicking the desktop and selecting "Exit".
+Both of those will terminate the X server and drop you to the console.
 Lastly, we can and should password protect Remmina to prevent unauthorized configuration changes.

 1. Change the password for the default user and root:
     1. Enter `sudo dietpi-config` into the console